Switchboard-1 Release 2

 Data

-In this release, assembled and published by the LDC, all known errors affecting the original publication of speech files were corrected.
-In addition, modifications have been made to the contents of the NIST Sphere headers of all speech files, to identify each file as being part of the new release and to make the usage of the sample_count header field consistent with standard Sphere usage.
-(In particular, the sample_count field should reflect the number of samples on each channel in the file.
-In the initial release, this field was improperly set to be the total number of samples in both channels of the file this has been corrected in the new release.)
+In this release assembled and published by LDC, all known errors in the original publication of speech files were corrected.
+In addition, modifications were made to the contents of the NIST Sphere headers of all speech files to identify each file as being part of the new release and to show the sample_count header field consistent with standard Sphere usage, specifically, to reflect the number of samples on each channel in the file.
+In Release 1, that field was improperly set to show the total number of samples in both channels.

 Samples